-The Menominee Tribe are part of the Algonquian language family of North America and made up several tribes that were located around the Great Lakes.
+The Menominee Tribe is part of the Algonquian language family of North America and is made up of several tribes that were located around the Great Lakes.
 They are considered one of the historic tribes of upper Michigan and Wisconsin and occupied about 10,000 acres.

 Menominee Tribe History

 The Menominee are descendants of the Late Woodland Indians who inhabited the lands once occupied by Hopewell Indians, the earliest human inhabitants of the Lake Michigan region.

 As the Hopewell culture declined, the Lake Michigan region eventually became home to Late Woodland Indians.